steentj/GedBlazor/README.md

 - Handles one GEDCOM file per session
 - Supports GEDCOM versions 5.5 and 5.5.1
-- Does not currently support multimedia, notes, or sources
+- Sources are captured for status computation but not yet displayed in the UI
 - Names are parsed according to standard GEDCOM conventions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.